jpeddicord/cse560/Assembler/doc/src/user_guide.rst

 User's Guide
 ============

 Thank for evaluating the test edition of the Final Four Accelerated Assembler.
 Here you will find usage notes, build instructions, and general documentation about the assembler.
+A more detailed description of how to get the Assembler up and running can be found in our `How To <how_to.html>`_ section.

 .. contents::